abubakarwaqas33/ESLint-basic-example/README.md

 ## ESlint dev extension

 ESlint <img src="https://dbaeumer.gallerycdn.vsassets.io/extensions/dbaeumer/vscode-eslint/2.2.3/1642067257652/Microsoft.VisualStudio.Services.Icons.Default" width="30"> help user to identify problems easily.
 You can also use it during development.

+## ESlint Plugins

+Eslint plugins are group of rules which provide additional rules definitions.
+I added additional plugins and activate JSX for your understanding.
+Please check in `.eslintrc`

+## Note

+Soon, I will add React JS best practices for you.
+Please follow me in github and contact me if you need any help.
+Thanks